isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

    - Decrease the number of objects in the scene

 If your system is able to handle the amount of cameras, then the time statistics will be printed to the terminal.
+After the simulations stops it can be closed with CTRL C.